dgladkov/coc-pdf-importer/README.md

 ### How it works

-Parsing is split from Foundry entirely: `process.ts` and `pulp.ts` never touch the Foundry API, which is what makes them directly testable.
+Parsing is split from Foundry entirely: `process.ts`, `pulp.ts`, `appendix.ts`
+and `oldwest.ts` never touch the Foundry API, which is what makes them directly testable.

 1. **Extraction & parsing** — `processPDF()` (in `process.ts`) uses `pdfjs-dist`
    to read every page's text runs **once**, keeping each run's font size.
 From